 The Cleveland-Lloyd Dinosaur Quarry (CLDQ) is one of the most well-known dinosaur bone sites in the world, and is home to the densest concentration of Jurassic period dinosaur bones ever found.
 Located about 12 miles from the small town of Cleveland, Utah, the site is a little off the beaten path but paleontologists have been finding their way here since the 1920’s.
+In 2019 the site was designated as Jurassic National Monument.

 While some bones had been found at the site of the CLDQ before, the first large-scale collection of them occurred in 1927 when representatives from the University of Utah brought hundreds of dinosaur bones back to Salt Lake City.
 Shortly before the United States entered World War II, a Princeton University team collected most of an Allosaurus skeleton at the site, and the subsequent mount is still on display in a university building back on the Princeton campus in New Jersey.
 Still, it wasn’t until the early 1960’s that the site became particularly well-known.
 In 1960 two paleontologists from the University of Utah created the “University of Utah Cooperative Dinosaur Project” which allowed for museums and universities across the world to gain access to fossils from Cleveland-Lloyd in exchange for financial and material support for the paleontological work.